encoredev/encore/docs/deploy/infra.md

 Secrets are stored using [Secrets Manager][aws-secrets].

 #### SQL Databases
-When using [SQL Databases][encore-sqldb], Encore provisions a single [Amazon RDS][aws-rds] cluster, and separate databases within that cluster.
+When using [SQL Databases](/docs/primitives/databases), Encore provisions a single [Amazon RDS][aws-rds] cluster, and separate databases within that cluster.
 The cluster is configured with the latest PostgreSQL version available at the time of provisioning.

 The instance type is chosen as the smallest available latest-generation type that supports auto-scaling (currently `db.m5.large`, with 2 vCPU / 8GiB memory).